MSc in Professional Science

 We suggest the following modules: Contemporary issues in science learning (SEH806), a science module related to your educational speciality and the MSc project module for MSc in Professional Science (SXB810).

 This route would be appropriate if you are a teacher who wishes to extend your skills or if you work in public outreach for science employers.
-This route would allow you to extend your knowledge of your field of science and also develop skills to critically assess literature on learning and teaching science; develop evaluation skills in reviewing examples of science teaching; gain experience using electronic means of communication, information searching and retrieval.
+It would allow you to extend your knowledge of your field of science and also develop skills to critically assess literature on learning and teaching science; develop evaluation skills in reviewing examples of science teaching; gain experience using electronic means of communication, information searching and retrieval.

 If you have managerial responsibilities or work in a business environment